 These are major tourist attractions, even if they host public institutions.

-Found in the top of the most beautiful palaces in Romania, it has become one of the city’s emblems.
+Found in top of the most beautiful palaces in Romania it best represents “communist legacy”.
+That is why this became one of city’s emblems.

-But the works started only in 1984, during the communist regime led by Nicolae Ceausescu.
+But the works started only in 1984, during Nicolae Ceausescu’s communist regime.

-The dictator president who ordered it named it the Republic House, but many Romanians call it the People House.
+The dictator president who ordered it named it Republic House, but many Romanians call it House of People.

 In 1974 when Ceausescu couple visited New York, by chance, architect Budisteanu was Elena’s guide.